enisn/UraniumUI/docs/en/theming/CreatingTheme.md

 Use this order deliberately:

-1. `BrandColors.xaml` provides color keys that `ColorsOverride` can copy into Material's color dictionary.
+1. `AppColors.xaml` provides color keys that `ColorsOverride` can copy into Material's color dictionary.
-2. `BrandBaseStyles.xaml` can provide keyed base styles that match Material style keys; Material styles inherit missing setters from those styles.
+2. `AppBaseStyles.xaml` can provide keyed base styles that match Material style keys; Material styles inherit missing setters from those styles.
-3. `BrandMaterialOverrides.xaml` can override setters on existing Material keyed styles with matching keys.
+3. `AppMaterialOverrides.xaml` can override setters on existing Material keyed styles with matching keys.
-4. `BrandStyleClasses.xaml` can add new app-specific styles after Material resources exist.
+4. `AppStyleClasses.xaml` can add new app-specific styles after Material resources exist.

 `StyleResource.Overrides` changes existing theme styles.
 It is not a general merge point for new styles.
 Put new styles in a normal merged dictionary after `material:StyleResource`.